piranna/piranna.github.io/pages/about.md

 - **Asia**
   - 🇮🇳 **India**: Bangalore

-## Recomendations, testimonies & quotes
+## Recommendations, testimonies & quotes

-Recomendations from co-workers and managers of my previous job companies, and testimonies from clients about my freelance projects.
+Recommendations from co-workers and managers at my previous companies, and testimonies from clients about my freelance projects.

-### Co-workers recomendations
+### Co-worker recommendations

 - [Juan Francisco Gato Luis](https://www.linkedin.com/in/jfcogato), Android R+D
   & Singer, May 2014: